Day 1 - Arrive Vancouver

 This morning you have a guided city tour of Vancouver, with time to take in the sights of Gastown and Granville Island, which has some great viewpoints overlooking the city.
 In the afternoon, you transfer to the port for the ferry to Nanaimo on Vancouver Island, a 90-minute journey across the Strait of Georgia.
 You’ll spend some time visiting this gateway city before settling into your hotel for the night.

-Day 3: Horne Lake Caves Provincial Park - Cathedral Grove Provincial Park - Ucluelet
+Day 3 - Ucluelet (via Horne Lake Caves and Cathedral Grove Provincial Parks)

 Explore ancient fossils and crystal formations on an optional visit to Horn Lake Caves Provincial Park, home to more than 1,000 caves.
 Discover the unique geology and history of the caves whilst exploring this magical underground world.
 If you prefer to stay above the surface, you could take the Phil Whitfield Interpretive Trail, which uncovers some interesting geological features of the area.